paulbradshaw/MED7369-Specialist-Investigative-Journalism/README.md

 * Workshop: Mapping your territory

-Lecture: Identifying and planning investigations and features.
-Workshop: planning your investigation or feature
+### 2: Identifying and planning investigations and features

+* Workshop: planning your investigation or feature

+### 3: Follow the power: public admin, and accountability and measurement in specialist fields

+* Workshop: presenting politics story using JavaScript

-Lecture: information problems: Python, scraping and APIs.
-Workshop: Reporting crime, environment or food using APIs
+### 4: Coding for journalists: Python, scraping and APIs

+* Workshop: Reporting crime, environment or food using APIs

+### 5: Information problems

+* Workshop: Python, scraping and APIs

+### 6: Cleaning and converting information

-Lecture: cleaning and converting information.
-Workshop: reporting health using Open Refine
+* Workshop: reporting health using Open Refine

-Lecture: Follow the power: public admin, and accountability and measurement in specialist fields.
-Workshop: presenting politics story using JavaScript
+### 7: Statistics for journalists

-Lecture: statistics for journalists.
-Workshop: reporting education using R
+* Workshop: reporting education

-Lecture: following the money: accounts.
-Workshop: reporting sport, technology, fashion and music using accounts
+### 8: following the money: accounts

+* Workshop: reporting sport, technology, fashion and music using accounts

-Lecture: handling large information: R and SQL.
-Workshop: Reporting transport using SQL
-Lecture: Immersive storytelling: animation and interactions.
-Workshop: story development Project surgery
+### 9: Immersive storytelling: animation and interactions

+* Workshop: story development

+### 10: Project surgery

+In this week we will focus on your projects.